SkiFire13/master-thesis-presentation/presentation.typ

   - Criteria: *play profiles*

-    - observation of how "good" a play is
+    - estimation of how "good" a play is

     - computation can be expensive

+    - depends only on the play

   // TODO: Example in two steps?
 ]